awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-ac.md

 }
 ```

-For information about all available actions, see [[ERROR] BAD/MISSING LINK TEXT](#es-ac-reference)\.
+For information about all available actions, see [Policy Element Reference](#es-ac-reference)\.

 ### Identity\-based policies<a name="es-ac-types-identity"></a>

 Unlike resource\-based policies, which you attach to domains in Amazon ES, you attach identity\-based policies to users or roles using the AWS Identity and Access Management \(IAM\) service\.
-Just like resource\-based policies, identity\-based policies specify who can access a service, which actions they can perform, and if applicable, the resources on which they can perform those actions\.
+Just like [resource\-based policies](#es-ac-types-resource), identity\-based policies specify who can access a service, which actions they can perform, and if applicable, the resources on which they can perform those actions\.

 While they certainly don't have to be, identify\-based policies tend to be more generic\.
 They often govern the basic, service\-level actions a user can perform\.
 After you have these policies in place, you can use resource\-based policies in Amazon ES to offer users additional permissions\.